benjishults/extensible-examples/DevelopmentStory.md

 We get the payload as JSON and parse out the type.

 From the type, we ask the DI framework for the validator and processor for that type.

-(In a typical DI framework, this will come down to a hashtable lookup.)
+In a typical DI framework, this will come down to a hashtable lookup.

+There is no reflection here.

 ## DI bean lookup